 We've worked with the SyncX team directly to create WholeCell-templates within their apps to make setup a breeze.

-You'll need to create an API app in WholeCell from the API Apps Settings Page to get API credentials that you'll use to connect to this data feed in Stock Sync.
-Create an API App by clicking on the "New" button from this page:
+You'll need to create an API App in WholeCell from the API Apps Settings Page for credentials that you'll use to connect to this data feed in Stock Sync.

 The Stock Sync Feed will not work correctly until your WholeCell API Application Form has been approved.